abdelrahman-elkady/se-tutorial/lab-3.md

 You should see something like this

 ```
-draz at apples-MacBook-Pro.local  ~/se-project/gitnode on master*
 $ git add hello.js
-draz at apples-MacBook-Pro.local  ~/se-project/gitnode on master*
 $ git status
 On branch master
 Changes to be committed: